This article has links to products and services we love, which we may make commission from.

 4. KRAMPUS – Dead Music Capitol Marching Band

-Austin at Christmas is all about the marching bands, it is the town that hosts HONK!
-Festival after all!
+Austin at Christmas is all about the marching bands; the town hosts HONK!
+Festival, after all!

 5. Chuy’s Holiday Parade Downtown